 The 2018 vintage started out with a long winter season with frequent rain showers that replenished groundwater reserves that were depleted after 2017’s drought conditions.
 Winter weather conditions persisted until the beginning of March with lower than average temperatures causing a delay in vine growth.
 Frequent rain and lower than average temperatures prevailed during spring and the first half of summer.
 Halfway through July, temperatures rose considerably and a long stretch of beautiful weather followed favoring slow, regular berry ripening.
 Despite these climatic conditions, there was a disparity in berry maturation from vineyard to vineyard.
 Harvesting operations of Barbera grapes began on September 24th and was completed on October 10th.

 Grapes were destemmed and crushed upon arrival in the cellar.
-Maceration on the skins lasted for approximately 6/7 days at a temperature of about 29 °C (84° F).
+Maceration on the skins lasted for approximately 6 to 7 days at a temperature that did not exceed 29 °C (84 °F).
 Malolactic fermentation was completed before the onset of winter.
 The wine was aged for 12 months.

 Pian Romualdo was first produced in 1961 from Prunotto’s vineyards located in the Monforte D’Alba area.
 Barbera vines grown here benefit greatly from temperature fluctuation between day and night, allowing Pian Romualdo to develop pronounced freshness, precise aromas and excellent aging potential.